Undergraduate Student Research (USR) Fund

 Qualifying proposals will represent independent, student-led, research projects that are not associated with a regular course assignment.
-Proposals for research in any academic discipline at UIS are eligible for funding consideration under this program.
+Proposals for research and creative activities in any academic discipline at UIS are eligible for funding consideration under this program.
 Special consideration will be given to proposals that are interdisciplinary or multidisciplinary in nature.

 When a qualifying project has been or will be jointly conducted by two or more students serving as co-investigators, each student may separately request USR funding to support the research activities or conference presentation of research findings.

 There are no application deadlines for this program; applications will be accepted year round.
 However, limited funding is available, so student researchers are encouraged to submit their applications as early in the academic year as possible.
 For applicants requesting support for travel, the application must arrive in our office at least one month before the travel date.